archivesspace/archivesspace/docs/slate/source/index.md

 </ul>
 </aside>

     String q -- A search query string.
 Uses Lucene 4.0 syntax: http://lucene.apache.org/core/4_0_0/queryparser/org/apache/lucene/queryparser/classic/package-summary.html  Search index structure can be found in solr/schema.xml

-	JSONModel(:advanced_query) aq -- A json string containing the advanced query
+    <a href='#jsonmodel-advanced_query'>JSONModel(:advanced_query)</a> aq -- A json string containing the advanced query

     [String] type -- The record type to search (defaults to all types if not specified)

     String sort -- The attribute to sort and the direction e.g. &sort=title desc&...

     [String] facet -- The list of the fields to produce facets for

     [String] filter_term -- A json string containing the term/value pairs to be applied as filters.
 Of the form: {"fieldname": "fieldvalue"}.

     [String] simple_filter -- A simple direct filter to be applied as a filter.
 Of the form 'primary_type:accession OR primary_type:agent_person'.

     [String] exclude -- A list of document IDs that should be excluded from results

     RESTHelpers::BooleanParam hl -- Whether to use highlighting

     String root_record -- Search within a collection of records (defined by the record at the root of the tree)

     String dt -- Format to return (JSON default)

 __Returns__